0xmicrosoft15/0xmicrosoft15/README.md

 - What tools do I use for solidity smart contract development?  :   Hardhat (strong), Truffle,  Remix

-I hope you’ll be interested in my career/ability/experience.
 Please don't hesitate to reach out to me via email or skype/telegram/discord.

 Thank you!